Eupatorium cannabinum

-Eupatorium cannabinum, commonly known as hemp-agrimony, or holy rope, is a herbaceous plant in the family Asteraceae.
-It is a robust perennial native to Europe, NW.
-Africa, Turkey, Syria, Iran, Iraq, Jordan, the Caucasus and Central Asia.
-It is cultivated as an ornamental and occasionally found as a garden escape in scattered locations in China, the United States and Canada.
+Eupatorium cannabinum, commonly known as hemp-agrimony, is a herbaceous plant in the family Asteraceae.
+It is a robust perennial native to Europe, Northwestern Africa, Turkey, Syria, Iran, Iraq, Jordan, the Caucasus and Central Asia, and grows in damp to wet habitats (also rarely on dry soils), usually in lowlands but known up to 410 m altitude in Britain.
+It is cultivated as an ornamental plant and occasionally found as a garden escape in scattered locations in China, the United States and Canada.
 It is extremely attractive to butterflies, much like buddleia.

-If the genus Eupatorium is defined in a restricted sense (about 42 species), E. cannabinum is the only species of that genus native to Europe (with the remainder in Asia or North America).
+If the genus Eupatorium is defined in a restricted sense (about 42 species), E. cannabinum is the only species of that genus native to Europe, with the remainder in Asia or North America.